 At the Airborne Museum, you will be able to dive into the heart of the confrontations thanks to reconstructions of combat scenes.

-The violence of the assaults in Sainte-Mère-Église is without comparison.
-During the battle of Fière, which lasted only 3 days, heavy losses in men and material were counted in both camps.
+The violence of the assaults on Sainte-Mère-Église is without comparison.
+During the battle of Fière, which lasted just 3 days, both sides suffered heavy losses in men and material.

 The village experienced many other battles during this period.

-Thus, the liberation of Sainte-Mère-Eglise has cost the lives of many soldiers, but also civilians.
-North of the village, on June 7, the Germans returned fire.
+The liberation of Sainte-Mère-Eglise cost the lives of many soldiers, as well as civilians.
+To the north of the village, on June 7, the Germans fought back.
 To the west, in the marshes, intense fighting took place until June 9 (Battle of La Fière).
-They are staged in a hyper-realistic way.
+These battles are portrayed in hyper-realistic detail.

 And around the buildings